 The Context API is ideal for data that is considered “global” but not large or complex enough for a dedicated state manager like Redux or MobX, such as the user’s current language, current theme, or even data from a multi-step form before being sent to an API.

-To demonstrate React Context, we’ll build a to-do app that uses the Context API for managing tasks on the list, and also for theming.
+To demonstrate React Context, we’ll build a to-do app that uses the Context API to manage tasks on the list, and also for theming.

-We will use Create React App in order to have a modern configuration with no hassle, but you are welcome to set up a new app from scratch using Webpack.
+In our tutorial, we will use Create React App to have a modern configuration with no hassle, but you are welcome to set up a new app from scratch using webpack.

 Begin by opening your terminal and running the following command: